wubinwww/ShinyStashMap/README.md

-Shiny Stash Block Map.
+# Shiny Stash Block Map.

 Shows you the contents of a Save files Shiny Block

 Click on the Pokemon's sprite to have its location shown on the map.
+# OPTIONAL FEATURES:
 Click connect to read the block Live.

 Right click on Pokemon's sprite to teleport to the Pokemon (use at your own risk).